 but none of the pages beyond the first one in my search (the one with Nellie on

-Nellie is a smart, submissive with people but feisty with Jackson and Sophie, energetic and sweet girl, estimated at about 8 months old
+A very energetic and sweet girl, she was estimated at about 8 months old

 at adoption (our vet gave her an April 9 birthday on Nellie's records).
-She looks to be Lab and Border Collie
+She looked to be Lab and Border Collie

 or Sheltie, and is Border Collie sized (weighed 29 pounds when we took her to

-Nellie several additions to her name, Nellie Mae or Nellie Belle.
+Nellie had several additions to her name, Nellie Mae or Nellie Belle.

 Both are very southern sounding and appropriate for what